-I, \\\\\, understand that I must complete all clinical requirements set forth by Lackawanna College's Medical Assisting Program to meet specific course objectives and to complete my course and graduation requirements.
-If I opt not participate in my clinical experience once directed to do so, I will jeopardize my ability to remain enrolled in and complete the program.

-I, \\\\\, understand that, during my clinical education placement, I am subject to all screening and protection procedures and protocols as determined by site and that failure to follow screening and safety measures may result in my immediate removal from the site.
-Any willful disregard of safety protocol will result in immediate program dismissal.

-I, \\\\\, understand that there are exposure risks inherent in my participation in clinical experiences and agree to release the College and my clinical site from liability in the event of any such exposure.

-I, \\\\\, understand that PPE may be a requirement at my clinical site and that if no PPE is available to me at my site, I will have to secure my own PPE.

-Student Waiver Regarding Lab Experiences

-I, \\\\\, understand that I must complete all lab hours and skill demonstration/competency requirements set forth by Lackawanna Medical Assisting Program to complete the requirements of each course and progress within the program.
-If I opt not to participate in lab activities, I understand that I will jeopardize my ability to remain enrolled in the program and complete graduation requirements.

-I, \\\\\, understand that, upon using the College's labs, I am subject to all screening and protection procedures and protocols as determined by the College and that failure to follow screening and safety measures may result in my immediate removal from the lab and, potentially, the program.
-Any willful disregard of safety protocol will result in immediate program dismissal.
-PPE requirements may include masks, gloves, and, possibly, gowns (program/lab dependent).

-I, \\\\\\, hereby RELEASE, WAIVE, DISCHARGE, AND COVENANT NOT TO SUE, Lackawanna College, the Board of Trustees, their officers, servants, agents, and employees from any and all liability, claims, demands, actions and causes of action whatsoever arising out of or related to any loss, damage, or injury, including death, that may be sustained by me, or to any property belonging to me, through my participation in the Medical Assisting Program.

-Student Signature
+Program to meet specific course objectives and to complete my opt not participate in my clinical experience once directed to do so, I led in and complete the program. and protocols as determined by site and that failure to follow in my immediate removal from the site.
+Any willful disregard of rogram dismissal.
+I,, u clinical experiences and agree to release the exposure. anderstand that there are exposure risks inherent in my participation in he College and my clinical site from liability in the event of any such I,, u if no PPE is available to me at my site, I v understand that PPE may be a requirement at my clinical site and that will have to secure my own PPE.
+Student Waiver Regarding Lab Experienc ees requirements of each course and progress anderstand that I must complete all lab hours and skill set forth by Lackawanna Medical Assisting Program to complete the within the program.
+If I opt not to participate in lab activities, I ty to remain enrolled in the program and complete graduation screening and safety measures may result anderstand that, upon using the College's labs, I am subject to all protocols as determined by the College and that failure to follow in my immediate removal from the lab and, potentially, the program.
+Will result in immediate program dismissal.
+PPE requirements may true (program/lab dependent). any and all liability, claims, demands, acti , hereby RELEASE, WAIVE, DISCHARGE, AND COVENANT Board of Trustees, their officers, servants, agents, and employees from ions and causes of action whatsoever arising out of or related to any hat may be sustained by me, or to any property belonging to me, assisting Program.
+Student Signature Date